kimiaGF/SES_project/README.md

 ### License

-This script is open-source and can be freely modified or extended for your use
+This script is open-source and can be freely modified or extended for your use case.